Kaeleigh/secdevops_takehome/README.md

 * A writeup (including diagrams if desired) of your infrastructure and setup.
 (Can be a readme type file in the repository if you want.)
 * Instructions for how to run your code ourselves and demonstrate the features, including any necessary services we need to sign up for, etc...
 (Can be a readme type file in the repository if you want.)

+Overall, this project should demonstrate your skills in the DevOps and security realm, so please approach it in that spirit.
+It doesn't have to be perfect, and it doesn't have to be "right" or be free of bugs and the like.
+But it should demonstrate what you can do.

 When you are finished, email a link to your repository, writeup, and instructions to your hiring contact.
 If you need our GitHub usernames to add to a private repository, we can provide those.

 ## Instructions and Goals